eformsignen/eformsignen.github.io/help/chapter6.rst

 .. note::

-   The file formats supported: pdf, hwp, doc, docx, xls, xlsx, ppt, pptx, odt, jpg, png, gif, tiff The file size: up to 9MB
+   The file formats supported: pdf, hwp, doc, docx, xls, xlsx, ppt, pptx, odt, jpg, png, gif, tiff

+   File size: up to 9MB

 1. Drag and drop the file that you want to create as a template, or click the **Select a file** button to select the file from your computer and upload it.